 “Visually ambiguous and bold, her photographs are ongoing explorations of the abstract.
 They celebrate the expressive power, rhythm, and dimension of primary color and graphic line.
 The painterly, color-saturated surfaces of Barbara Tyroler’s water portraits pulsate with the rare beauty of an underwater coral garden.” -Curator and art critic Judith Turner-Yamamoto

 Barbara Tyroler is an experienced photographic educator and a professional portrait artist, utilizing her experience in both to integrate aesthetic form with social advocacy.
 She creates contemporary-style semi-abstracted imagery with emphasis on the figure, working on-site in private homes and artist studios, in therapeutic aquatic classes, and on college campuses.
 Long intrigued by water as backdrop, she began photographing with instamatic cameras incorporating black-and-white and infrared, color transparency and dye transfer processes.
 She now favors professional digital camera gear and cotton fiber prints.
 Her work is collected and exhibited in retail and non-profit galleries, private collections, and non-traditional venues such as educational research institutes, aquatic centers, waterfront hotels, and private beach homes around the world.
 She is the recipient of over 30 visual arts education grants.

-"Barbara Tyroler, a photographer and educator of uncommon talent, is pushing the boundaries of photographic imagery, creating both multiple-photo prints that give new meaning to collage, while also employing a wealth of creative techniques to produce one-of-a-kind water images that are both sensuous and ethereal." - Washington Post Photography Columnist Frank Van Riper
+"Barbara Tyroler, a photographer and educator of uncommon talent, pushes the boundaries of photographic imagery while also employing a wealth of creative techniques that are both sensuous and ethereal." - Washington Post Photography Columnist Frank Van Riper